rubenhortas/rubenhortas.github.io/_posts/2026-03-21-moden-neovim-ide-lua-guide-2026.md

 ### Telescope

-Telescope highly extendable fuzzy finder that lets you search through lists of files, git commits, help tags, and even your own code symbols.
+`Telescope` is a highly extendable fuzzy finder that lets you search through lists of files, git commits, help tags, and even your own code symbols.

 In a traditional IDE, you usually have a file tree on the left.
 In a modern "keyboard-driven" workflow, you use Telescope to jump to a file by typing just a few letters of its name.